LeahKahn/PCOS_Classification_Project/README.md

       *Naive Bayes* | `0.8370` | `0.9464` |  `0.7361`
       *K-Nearest Neighbours* | `0.6000` | `0.1964` |  `0.5500`

-3. After feature seelction using Wrapper method (Backward Elimination), 18 best features were seelcted which led to the following results:
+3. After feature selection using Wrapper method (Backward Elimination), 18 best features were selected for training with Naive Bayes model which led to the following results:
       Metric | Score
       --- | ---
       *Accuracy* | `0.851852`